simply-ask/huddle/README.md

 ## 🙏 Acknowledgments

-- OpenAI Whisper for transcription
+- OpenAI Whisper API for transcription
 - Django Channels for WebSocket support
 - DigitalOcean for infrastructure
 - The simplyAsk team for integration support